hrydgard/ppsspp-site/docs/troubleshooting/cant-pick-folder.md

 ### Android TV

 If you have an Android TV and are getting this message, you may be out of luck for now since many ship without a proper file browser app.
-I'm considering making a special build for these older TVs that target andolder API version.
+I'm considering making a special build for these older TVs that target an olde Android API version.
 This will need to be side-loaded over USB.

 ### Android phones and other devices